What is the true cost of living in Jamaica?

 If you’re considering a move to Jamaica, whether permanent or temporary, then you’ve come to the right place.

-Known as the jewel of the Caribbean, Jamaica has all the culture and sunset views that anyone could ever hope to soak in.
+Jamaica is known for being the jewel of the Caribbean!
+It has all the culture and sunset views that anyone could ever soak in.
 Think Reggae vibes, Red Stripe, Appleton Rum, and fiery flame-licked jerk chicken.

 If it’s not that, it’s Ital stew or Rice and Peas before a fresh coconut in the middle of the sea, there’s no better spot to relax on a catamaran.